Vladimir Milic (26). Background Saint Demetrius Orthodox Church in Mitrovica. Photo: Marisa López

 Serbs live amongst Albanians with very little integration.
 Though Serbian and Albanian are equally official languages in Kosovo, Serbs do not speak Albanian and most of them fear travelling within the country.

-Signe Borch, PhD researcher of Social Anthropology at the University of Gothenburg, explains that under the surface is a constant emotional burning.
+Signe Borch, a Ph.D. researcher at Gothenburg University and author of scientific article `In ‘no man’s land’: the im/mobility of Serb NGO workers in Kosovo´, explains that under the surface is a constant emotional burning.
 There’s the perception of potential violence all the time.
 “You have vigilante and former paramilitaries patrolling the streets and keeping an eye out.
 If you are the ‘wrong’ ethnicity, in a wrong place at the wrong time, you risk violence.
 Mostly, it is quite calm, but you have the sensation of a calm before the storm.”

 Kosovo: the heart of the Serbian Culture